 If financial aid is processed for a student that does not begin attendance in a portion of the classes for which aid has been processed, the original award will be adjusted.
 If it is determined that the student has been overpaid financial aid, a financial aid hold will be placed on the students record and the student will be responsible for repaying the college.

 Changes in Enrollment Status

 Students receiving Pell Grant at LMC will generally receive two payments per semester.
 At about the mid-point of the term, the Pell Grant award will be re-calculated to lock Pell Grant eligibility based on the student's adjusted enrollment status.
 The Pell Grant award will be automatically increased or decreased according to the enrollment status on this date.
 For the current academic year these dates are:

 If it is determined that the student has been overpaid, the student will be responsible for repaying the overage to the Pell Grant program.
 The student will be notified of the overpayment and be given 30 days to pay the debt owed to LMC.
 The amount owed will be reported to the National Student Loan Data System (NSLDS) and the student will not be eligible to receive additional federal financial aid at any postsecondary institution until satisfactory payments arrangements are made.
 If the overpayment amount is not repaid to LMC within 30 days of notice, the debt will be referred to the Department of Education for collection.
-Please allow at least 2 weeks from the date your Pell Grant overpayment is scheduled for referral for non-payment (as indicated in your overpayment letter) before contacting the Department of Education.
+Do not contact Department of Education about the collection until at least two weeks from the original repayment due date.

 Receiving Federal Financial Aid from Multiple Colleges